Your wife cheated on you and now you want to get over her. The question is, how are you going to do it? Where do you even start?

 It’s not surprising because infidelity is a breach of marriage – it breaks your marital vows, it shatters the trust, there is no more respect, and there is no longer commitment.

-Now, the best way for you to move forward and to get over your wife is to accept that her infidelity is already the end of your marriage.
-It’s painful, but it’s the truth.
+Now, the best way for you to move forward and to get over your wife is to accept that her infidelity probably means the end of your marriage.

-She cheated on you because she’s no longer happy with your marriage, and staying would only make the two of you miserable.
+She likely cheated on you because she’s no longer happy with your marriage, and staying will only make you two miserable.

 Better to accept it now so you can start with the healing process than wait until the only thing left for you to do is to regret not leaving the first time it happened.